 Further protection can be found via the D30 CE level 2 protection (vented) at the shoulders and elbows, and it also comes with D30 level 1 back protection.

-Finally, it comes with no less than five pockets!
-In our opinion, the colour to go for is Asphalt and Redrock as the rest of them look a little bland for £540!
+Finally, it comes with at least five pockets!
+We think the colour to go for is Asphalt and Redrock as the rest look a little bland for £540!

 Best Mesh Motorcycle Jackets for Women in 2023

 Rev’It Ladies Eclipse

 If you’re a fan of the classic-cut summer jacket to wear with jeans, we highly recommend this offering from Rev’It, which at £99 is an absolute bargain.

 Like the Furygan option, the Eclipse is pretty basic, but it does exactly what you need.
 You’ll find a polyester 600D construction for lightness and durability and generous mesh panels for ventilation.
 It also features Knox Lite CE protection at the shoulders and elbows and provisions for CE level 2 protection (available separately.)

 There are adjustable hip straps and tabs at the upper arms and wrists for fit.

 The Eclipse is excellent value for money – perfect for those with short summers or who want to dip their toe into mesh motorcycle jackets.

 This is an excellent choice for female riders looking for the chic, urban look of the Merlin Rigger above.